 At On the Map Marketing, our Shopify SEO experts, use a variety of commercial SEO tools to examine websites, develop strategies, and monitor products.
 Some of the programs that we use are AHREFS, Screaming Frog, and Google Analytics, but there are many others.

 Google’s algorithms are proprietary, so no one outside of the company is certain of their ranking criteria.
 However, the same techniques that work with non-Shopify websites also work with Shopify stores.
 We have been very successful in building Shopify campaigns that propel Shopify stores to the top of search engine rankings.

-To discuss improving the performance of your Shopify store, contact a marketing agency that has been working with search engine optimization since its inception.
+To discuss using SEO for your Shopify store to help improve its performance, contact a marketing agency that has been working with search engine optimization since its inception.
 Call On The Map Marketing today.